ppavan108/learningGuice/Motivation.md

 Quality problems will be caught by QA or acceptance tests.
 That may be sufficient, but we can certainly do better.

 ### Dependency Injection
 Like the factory, dependency injection is just a design pattern.
-The core principal is to *separate behaviour from dependency resolution*.
+The core principle is to *separate behaviour from dependency resolution*.
 In our example, the `RealBillingService` is not responsible for looking up the `TransactionLog` and `CreditCardProcessor`.
 Instead, they're passed in as constructor parameters:
 ```java
 public class RealBillingService implements BillingService {
   private final CreditCardProcessor processor;